atisharma/atisharma.github.io/publications.md

 those above the scale of the mean streak spacing.
 Minimal control effort is required once laminar flow is achieved.
-The response of the near-wall flow is examined in detail, with particular emphasis on the pressure and wall-normal velocity fields, in the context of Landahl\'s theory of sheared turbulence.
+The response of the near-wall flow is examined in detail, with particular emphasis on the pressure and wall-normal velocity fields, in the context of Landahl's theory of sheared turbulence.
 </div>